-From the "Users" tab, you can set the MoH stream for each individual user.
-Just click to modify the user's music stream as seen in the below screenshot.
+From the "Users" option, you can set the MoH stream for each individual user.
+Go to the “Call Settings” tab and select “Edit Info” .
 If you have not enabled Enhanced MoH, you will be able to select from the three standard choices.
-If you wish to add a specific stream that is not within the standard choices (as seen below), you must enable Enhanced MoH in the "Account" tab.
-Then, you can add additional music streams in the "Resources" tab.
+If you wish to add a specific stream that is not within the standard choices (as seen below), you must enable Enhanced MoH in the Inbound Call Settings>Music On Hold.

 OnNet Conference Suite

 The OnNet Conference Suite MoH is the music that plays when only one user has entered the conference call and is waiting for the others to join.
 You can edit the MoH for a particular OnNet Conference Suite by clicking on a specific OnNet Conference suite to expand boxes and edit the Music On Hold box (screenshot below).

 When setting "Caller Settings" under ACD Queue, select "While on Hold Caller Hears" and select music stream.

 Add Music Sources (Enhanced MoH)